hinter-net/hinter-cline/instructions.md

 ## Working with Cline

-There are two important concepts to be aware of while using Cline:
+There are two important concepts to know about Cline:

 ### Plan/Act toggle button

 You can chat with the AI about the contents of your repo in Plan Mode.
-For Cline to make changes (for example, to execute predefined hinter workflows), you will need to switch to Act Mode.
+For Cline to make changes (for example, to help you write a report draft), you will need to switch to Act Mode.
 Switching between Plan and Act Mode retains the context, so you will likely want to switch between the two during use.

 ### Tasks